openvswitch/ovs/Documentation/topics/idl-compound-indexes.rst

 to.coln", *NOT the rows with a value in column 1 between from.col1 and to.col1, and so on*.

-The iterators are macros especific to each table.
-An example of the use these iterators follows:
+The iterators are macros specific to each table.
+An example of the use of these iterators follows:

 ::